Webinars: Wednesdays, 19.00 - 21.00 Brisbane, Australia time

 $1,960 (Concessions may be available)

 Edgeware’s highly successful and innovative delivery of BSB30315 Certificate III in Micro Business Operations is now available online!
-Combining access to online course materials, a series of two-hour webinars, and individual online coaching sessions, participants work with Edgeware and our RTO (Registered Training Organisation) partner, Australasian Leadership Academy, to get real businesses and professional practices ‘on the ground’ in a practical, enjoyable and meaningful way.
+Combining a series of two-hour webinars, and individual online coaching sessions with free access to Edgeware’s three proprietary online courses, participants work with Edgeware and our RTO (Registered Training Organisation) partner, Australasian Leadership Academy, to get real businesses and professional practices ‘on the ground’ in a practical, enjoyable and meaningful way.

 For those who want to start up a new small business, or to develop a professional practice, Edgeware’s unique delivery style and course content provides the core tools and learning experiences for the creation of a One Page Business Plan, complete with operational, financial and marketing plans.
 This is also a useful process for people wishing to ‘rethink’ or ‘reframe’ an existing business, or for the development of a new product or service.